 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in the internal control over financial reporting that might be deficiencies, significant deficiencies or material weaknesses.
 We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.
-However, we identified certain deficiencies in internal control over financial reporting, described in finding 10-1 in the accompanying schedule of findings that we consider to be significant deficiencies in internal control over financial reporting.
+However, we identified certain deficiencies in internal control over financial reporting, described in the accompanying schedule of findings as item 12-1 that we consider to be a significant deficiency in internal control over financial reporting.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.